hazelcast/hazelcast-jet-reference-manual/src/api.md

 # API Reference

+## Job

+## DAG

+## Vertex

+Vertex is the main unit of work in a Jet computation.
+A vertex receives input from its inbound edges, and pushes data out through it's outbound edges in the graph.
+Each Vertex has corresponding `Processor` instances, which are responsible for transforming zero or more inputs to zero or more outputs.

+### Local and Global Parallelism

+The vertex is implemented by one or more instances of `Processor`.
+The number of `Processor` instances for each vertex is implemented by the `parallelism` option.
+The number of instances on a single node are by default equal to the number of Jet execution threads, which in turn default to number of OS threads on the machine.

+Since the whole DAG is distributed on each node, there will also be a "global parallelism", which is the total number of processor instances across the whole cluster.

 ## Processor

-## AbstractProcessor

-`AbstractProcessor` is a convenience class designed to take away some of the complexity of writing cooperative processors, and provides some utility methods for this purpose.
+The Processor is where input streams are transformed into output streams.
+Each Vertex will have one ore more corresponding `Processor` instances.

+A processor, when combined with the topology of the vertex it is part of, can acts as a data source, data sink or an intermediate, or any combination of these.
+It can join multiple data streams into one or split a single input into multiple outputs.

-### Processor instantiation
+###  Instantiation

+Some processors are either stateless or are not dependent on some initial value, but in some cases it is necessary to have fine  possible to control exactly how these `Processor` instances are generated

 #### ProcessorMetaSupplier

 #### ProcessorSupplier

+### AbstractProcessor

+`AbstractProcessor` is a convenience class designed to take away some of the complexity of writing cooperative processors, and provides some utility methods for this purpose.

 ## Edge

+An edge represents a link between two vertices in the DAG.
+Data flows from between two vertices along an edge, and this flow can be controlled by various methods on the Edge API.

 ### Ordinals

+Each edge has an ordinal at the source and one at the destination.
+If a vertex will only have a single input or output, the ordinal will always be 0.
+For vertices with multiple inputs or outputs, then the ordinals for the additional vertices will need to be set explicity.

+## Priority

+Incoming edges will be processed by a vertex in the order of priority - edges with a lower priority number will be processed first.
+Lower priority edges will not be processed until all higher priority edges have been exhausted.

+This is useful for example when implementing a hash join - where you have multiple inputs: one or more smaller inputs and one very large input.
+The edge with the large input would be lower priority than the others, so that all of the small inputs can be buffered in memory before starting to stream the larger input.

 ### Local and Distributed Edges

 All edges are local by default: the items are only forwarded to `Processor`s on the same on the same node.
 If an edge is specified as `distributed`, then it might be forwarded to `Processor` instances running on other nodes.
+This option can be combined with [Forwarding Patterns](forwarding-patterns) for various forwarding patterns.

 ### Forwarding Patterns